 - An almost unlimited number of possible scenarios for those in intelligence and control of nuclear material stay ahead of.

 A centralized approach to detection and prevention, while effective, has enough coverage gaps in it for substantial exceptions to slip through.
-Here, the consequence of an exception involves nuclear weapons (and potential escalation to nuclear war), so this is unacceptable.
+Here, the consequence of an exception involves nuclear weapons - and potential escalation to nuclear war - so the limitations of a centralized approach were unacceptable.

 Bounty uses economic incentives to reduce information asymmetry.